Boxmoor: History

+A 15th-century building, Heath Barn, was the home of the writer, Colonel Frederick Brereton from the 1920s until being converted for use as the music block of the Hemel Hempstead School in the 1950s.

 The area was absorbed into the expanded Hemel Hempstead new town during the 1950s and 1960s, but retains a local character.
 In 1963, the station was renamed again, from Hemel Hempstead and Boxmoor to Hemel Hempstead, its current name.

 A four-lane dual carriageway, the A41 trunk road, was built through the district in the 1990s, connecting the M25 to Aylesbury.
 This crosses Boxmoor meadows in a strip of land in which all the earlier links run side by side: turnpike, canal, railway and modern trunk road.

 In 1889, Boxmoor Hall was built by the local trust from surplus funds.
 It has been used as a magistrates' court and, more recently, as an arts centre run by Dacorum Borough Council.
 In 2007, the hall became privately owned.
 It is now used for performing arts and is a licensed premises, hosting special occasions.

 Economy

 The area has little industry and limited commerce but its mostly Victorian family houses are in demand for those who work elsewhere in Hemel Hempstead and especially commuters who use the railway station to reach London in around 30 minutes.